espressif/esp-dev-kits/docs/en/esp32h2/esp32-h2-devkitm-1/user_guide.rst

 ..
 [3] When connected to XTAL_32K_N inside the module, this pin cannot be used for other purpose.
 ..
 [4] Used for driving RGB LED inside the module.

-For more information about pin description, please see ESP32-H2-beta Datasheet (see attached PDF).
+For more information about pin description, please see `ESP32-H2 Datasheet`_.

 Pin Layout
 ^^^^^^^^^^^